Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise

 Collies need a significant amount of daily exercise to stay healthy and happy.
-Long walks, play sessions, and dog sports are great ways to keep them physically and mentally stimulated.
-Their herding instincts may lead them to engage in activities such as chasing and rounding up other animals or even children, so it’s essential to provide them with appropriate outlets for their energy and natural abilities.
+Long walks, play sessions, and dog sports are great ways to stimulate them physically and mentally.
+Their herding instincts may lead them to engage in activities such as chasing and rounding up other animals or even children, so providing them with appropriate outlets for their energy and natural abilities is essential.

 Training